mkallipo/affiliation-matching/README.md

   lie in the _Univisties/Instirutions_ category, while

-* A4 `"Laboratoire Central dImmunologie dHistocompatibilite, INSERM U93, Paris, France"` lies in the _Laboratories_ category
+* A4 `"Laboratoire Central d'Immunologie et d'Histocompatibilité, INSERM U93, Paris, France."` lies in the _Laboratories_ category

   and the